 Google Pixel 4 XL review: Price and release date

-The Pixel 4 XL starts at $899.
-That gets you a phone with a fairly skimpy 64GB of storage.
-For 128GB — which happens to be the base capacity for Samsung's Galaxy S10 lineup as well as the OnePlus 7T — the Pixel 4 XL's price goes up to $999.
+The Google Pixel 4 XL starts at $899 and its release date was Oct 24, 2019.
+That price gets you a phone with a fairly skimpy 64GB of storage.
+For 128GB, the Pixel 4 XL's price goes up to $999.

 For the first time in the Pixel's history, you can pick up Google's phone from just about anywhere.
 Previously restricted to Verizon or Google's own store and Google Fi wireless service, now all the Big Four wireless carriers in the U.S. offer the Pixel 4 XL.
 You'll also find the phone at US Cellular, Xfinity Mobile, Spectrum Mobile and Visible.
 So finding a Pixel 4 XL shouldn't be a problem, which removes one of the biggest hurdles that kept people from considering past Pixels.

 If you prefer phones with smaller screens, Google also offers the 5.7-inch Pixel 4 for $100 less than the Pixel 4 XL.